Controlling pain is an important part of metastatic breast cancer care.

-When pain is mild to moderate, the first choice for pain relief is usually a non-opioid drug, such as ibuprofen (such as Advil or Motrin), naproxen (Aleve or Naprosyn) and acetaminophen (Tylenol).
+When pain is mild to moderate, the first choice for pain relief is usually a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen (such as Advil or Motrin), naproxen (Aleve or Naprosyn) and acetaminophen (Tylenol).

-If pain persists or becomes worse, your provider may prescribe stronger non-opioid drugs (tramadol or tapentadol) or opioid drugs in combination with or instead of milder non-opioid drugs (acetaminophen, inbuprofen or naproxen) give added pain relief.
+If pain persists or becomes worse, your provider may prescribe stronger non-opioid drugs (tramadol or tapentadol).
+If you need more pain relief than these drugs can give, your health care provider may prescribe opioid drugs in combination with or instead of NSAIDs (acetaminophen, ibuprofen or naproxen).

-In general, the more pain medication you take, the more side effects you will have.
+In general, the more pain medication you take, the more side effects you'll have.
 Health care providers try to treat pain with the least amount of medication to limit side effects.

 Opioid drugs include (in order of the most commonly used):